-On 16 March 2026, the UK government confirmed it will legalise plug-in solar.
+On 16 March 2026, the UK government confirmed plug-in solar for the UK, and BS 7671 Amendment 4 took effect on 15 April 2026.
 This guide gives you the practical version: what is confirmed, what is still pending, and what to check before buying any kit.

 Where things stand right now

 The wattage limit has not been officially set yet in the UK.
 But we expect it will be 800W AC, which is the current standard in Germany.
-Approved products are expected in supermarkets once regulations are finalised.
-Buying now holds risk and opportunity.
+The first UK kits are now appearing in supermarkets and online retailers around £400.
+Buying now carries both opportunity and some residual risk until the BSI product standard publishes.
 See our plug-in solar buying guide for what to check before you spend.

 What Are Plug-in Solar Panels?